GunnerLab/MCCE4-Tools/README.md

  ```

  5. To _run_ the tools, activate an appropriate environment associated with __python 3.10__ (and that includes setuptools).
 Alternatively, you can create one with the provided `MCCE4-Tools/mct4.yml` file:
-   *  Choose either Command 1 or 2 below to create the environment:
+   *  Choose one of these two options to create the environment:
-      1. Command 1: To use the default environment name of 'mct4':
+      1. Option 1: To use the default environment name of 'mct4':
       ```
-       $conda env create -f mct4.yml
+       conda env create -f mct4.yml
       ```
-      2. Command 2: If you want something else, e.g. 'new_env' to be the environment name instead of 'mct4':
+      2. Option 2: If you want something else, e.g. 'new_env' to be the environment name instead of 'mct4':
       ```
-       $conda env create -f mct4.yml -n new_env
+       conda env create -f mct4.yml -n new_env
       ```
    *__NOTE__
     Although pymol is necessary for certain tools, it is not included in `mct4.yml` due to licensing; installation details for PyMOL 3.1 (Version 3.1.6.1) is [here](https://www.pymol.org/)